 We start by considering gradient descent in one dimension.
 Assume $\Theta \in \mathbb{R}$, and that we know both $J(\Theta)$ and its first derivative with respect to Θ , $J'(\Theta)$.
 Here is pseudo-code for gradient descent on an arbitrary function f.
-Along with f and its gradient f', we have to specify the initial value for parameter Θ , a step-size parameter η , and an accuracy parameter ε .
+Along with f and its gradient f', we have to specify some hyper-parameters.
+These hyper-parameters include the initial value for parameter Θ , a step-size hyper-parameter η , and an accuracy hyper-parameter ε .